salrashid123/confidential_space/README.md

 * 5 builder _attaches_ all the signatures to the registry
   - [Sign offline and attach](https://github.com/salrashid123/cosign_bazel_cloud_build/blob/main/README.md#sign-offline-and-attach)
+  - Alternatively, the builder can provide the signatures as arguments to the TEE containers's startup

 * 6 On deployment, the startup init in step 3 will ensure all parties signed image before doing anything